scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 ## Categories

-Here I propose some categories in which meta ideas may be classified:
+Here's a non-exhaustive list of categories in which meta ideas may be classified (with a focus on music):

-- Non-art (conversations, philosophy, business, news, politics)
-  - your psychology: dreams, opinions, emotional reactions
-- Non-music art forms (words, poetry, stories, non-fiction, visual)
-  - Aesthetics in general (simplicity vs complexity, experimental vs conservative)
 - Generator tools
 - Question prompts
 - Limits, boundaries, distinctions, confines
+- Non-art (conversations, philosophy, business, news, politics, any domain of human knowledge)
+  - your psychology: dreams, opinions, emotional reactions
+- Aesthetics in general (simplicity vs complexity, experimental vs conservative)
+- Collaboration, Audiences, performers
+- Non-music art forms (words, poetry, stories, non-fiction, visual)
-- Existing music as a springboard
+- Existing music (which can be used as a springboard)
 - Music theory concepts
   - "Sonic" - texture, timbre, music-concrete, instrumentations, genres
-- Collaboration, Audiences, performers
-- Something NOT here, not immediately categorizable

 ## My Meta Ideas